Lloyd's Water Page

 Send Lloyd email.

-I do a lot of free diving off a few California beaches and I take an underwater camera with me.
+I do a lot of free diving, mostly at Black's Beach, and I take an underwater camera with me.
 Sometimes I swim with dolphins and sometimes with a seal.
 I usually find sand dollars and sometimes hermit crabs.
 On a few occasions, I've seen crabs, lobsters and jellyfish.
 I see quite a few sting rays and guitar fish too.

 Lately, I've been swimming to the reef at Black's Beach, Torrey Pines Reef 2.
-It's about a half kilometer off-shore and thirty feet down.
-I only have a few seconds to look around, but I've already spotted rock fish, garibaldi and star fish.
-So far only a few of us have managed to get down to it.
-We have also done a few scuba dives, from a boat.
+It's about 600 yards off-shore and 40' - 50' down.
+I only have a few seconds to look around, but I find rock fish, garibaldi, gorgonians and star fish.
+I have a short list of swimming buddies, but so far only a few have managed to get down to it.

 Young garibaldi have these blue specks.